-On August 4, 1782, Wolfgang Amadeus Mozart, one of the finest composers the world has ever known, married Constanze Weber.
+On August 4, 1782, Wolfgang Amadeus Mozart, one of the finest composers the world has ever known, finally married Constanze Weber, a 20 years old singer.

 “Dance is communication, and so the great challenge is to speak clearly, beautifully, and with inevitability.
 Dance is the only art of which we ourselves are the stuff of which it is made.
 Dancing is like dreaming with your feet!” – Contanze Mozart